i2p/i2p.www/i2p2www/spec/proposals/123-new-netdb-entries.rst

 depends on the authorization mechanism, and includes some form of key material that each client generates and sends to the server via a secure out-of-band mechanism.

-There are two current alternatives for implementing per-client authorization:
+There are two alternatives for implementing per-client authorization:

 DH client authorization
 ~~~~~~~~~~~~~~~~~~~~~~~